1 May 1918 : Major Ernest Arthur St George Bedbrook

 The Grave in New York of Major Ernest Arthur St George Bedbrook

-Buried in the Evergreen Cemetery, Brooklyn, USA.
+He was buried in the Woodlawn Cemetery, New York, USA.
 He was 39 years of age.

 Sources: Du Ruvigny’s Vol. iv, Find a Grave, Acton Gazette 10 May 1918.
 England Census 1891, 1901, 1911.
 Sacrifice by Nick Metcalfe.